CatClawed/AtelierDatamining/readme.md

 In Yumia I commented out some business about plotting to a map.
 It also expects the pak data at `[A26] Yumia/Data`. gust_tools will get that for you.

+For games older than Yumia, I would not get that excited.
+I included the cheatengine scripts (behold how hopeless I am with it) that I could find and the resulting files.
+There are also AHK utilities associated with these.

 Useful tools:
 * [gust_tools](https://github.com/VitaSmith/gust_tools) - Unpack most games